calvinmetcalf/imposm/README.rst

 version for geocouch

-couch app portion in branch called "couch app"
+design doc portion split out into folder called "couch app"

 It is developed and supported by `Omniscale <http://omniscale.com>`_, runs on Linux or Mac OS X and is released as open source under the `Apache Software